 Table of Contents

-At this point we’ve gone over the vast majority of the most important topics to eat healthily and work towards a healthy body composition.
-We’ve discussed metabolism, calories, a strategy for gaining or losing weight if desired and how to track progress when doing so, macronutrients, micronutrients, food groups, the timing of when we eat, various dieting schemes, and how to overcome barriers related to cost and time.
+At this point I’ve gone over the vast majority of the most important topics to eat healthily and work towards a healthy body composition.
+These include metabolism, calories, a strategy for gaining or losing weight if desired and how to track progress when doing so, macronutrients, micronutrients, food groups, the timing of when to eat, various dieting schemes, and how to overcome barriers related to cost and time.

 It’s very easy to simply say someone with obesity should eat less, exercise more, and then their obesity will disappear.
 Problem solved!
 However, if it was that simple then obesity wouldn’t be so incredibly difficult to treat on a population and individual level, there wouldn’t be so many fad and gimmicky diets, there wouldn’t be such a large supplement industry for weight loss, and there wouldn’t be so many books and literature written on this topic.
 So why is this something that so many people struggle with while others do not seem to have as much of an issue?
 This has been summarized well in the literature but I will highlight various points of interest here.(Busetto, 2021b; Grannell, 2021; Vallis, 2021)

 I already discussed this in Lesson 1 when discussing how the resting metabolic rate & non-exercise activity thermogenesis can vary between individuals.
 Some people have a much more significant downregulation of energy expenditure when they decrease their caloric expenditure, and this makes losing weight more difficult.
 Feel free to review that lesson for more information about this topic.
 The underlying mechanism triggering the differences is unclear, and at this point there is nothing obvious that an individual can do to alter their metabolism in this respect.